{{ summary.primary }}

 Worked Examples:

 String-to-number migration.
 Comparing {"count":"42"} with {"count":42} under Strict JSON types gives a Type changed row at $.count.
-Under Coerce numeric strings, the same pair can disappear from Differences only because the numeric value matches after coercion.
-Use All traversed paths if you need an unchanged row as audit evidence.
+Under Coerce numeric strings, the pair can disappear from Differences only because the numeric value matches after coercion.
+Use All traversed paths when that matched value needs to appear in the ledger.

 Bad input during review.
 If Original JSON contains {"id":42,}, the comparison stops with an Input issue parse message instead of producing misleading rows.
-Fix the trailing comma, use Format to confirm the value parses, then rerun the comparison before reading Diff Report.
+Remove the trailing comma, use Format to confirm the value parses, then read Diff Report again.

 FAQ: